ZJONSSON/clues/README.md

 **Caveat**: You should probably never define a property name that starts with an underscore.
 The only way to reach that argument is to request it with three prefixed underscores (as the first two are shaved off by the optional machinery), and even then it doesn't really make sense.

 ### using special arrays to define functions
-Functions can be defined in array form, where the function itself is placed in the last element, with the prior elements representing the full argument names required for the function to run.
+Users of Angular might be familiar with the array definition of function dependencies.
+Clues accepts a similar construct with  functions defined in array form, where the function itself is placed in the last element and prior elements represent the full argument names required for the function to run.
 This allows the definition of more complex arguments (including argument names with dots in them) and also allows for code minification (angular style)

 In the following example, the local variable `a` stands for the `input1` fact and `b` is the `input2` fact